 Pre-Hiring Verification Checklist

 Before onboarding any welder or fitter, employers should systematically verify the following.
-Practical trade testing remains the most reliable screening tool — use it consistently, not selectively.
+Practical trade testing remains the most reliable screening tool and should be used consistently, not selectively.

 - SKM level and certificate authenticity verified with JPK